magitek-telescope/chrome-theme-color-changer/readme.txt

 == Installation ==

-1. You pick color in WordPress Admin menu.
+1. You pick color in Admin menu.
 2. This plugin will change address bar color you select it.
 3. Complete.